-Filed under: Live Performance
+Filed under: Midi

 OS X Tiger includes a useful new feature: you can now send MIDI between computers over an ordinary network.
 You don’t need any additional hardware, and the connection appears as just one more ordinary MIDI port available to your applications.
 It’s a simple and effective way to have multiple laptop performers share control information, or to coordinate multiple computers during a live show.

 Before starting this tutorial, you’ll need at least two OS X Tiger Macs that share a network.
 If you have WiFi, you can follow this tutorial first to create a direct wireless connection, without going through a router.
 (However you set it up, remember to turn off your firewalls first, or else make sure that they’re not going to interfere.)